rgers/wipro/README.md

 # wipro
-Unit tests not yet done due to limited time.
+Unit tests and filtering not yet done due to limited time.

 To run:\
 *Clone repository\